usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _From Where You Came_, by Kara-Lis Coverdale
+- _Geneva_, by Russian Circles
+- _Every Sound Has A Color In The Valley Of Night_, by Night Verses
 - _Every Bridge Burning_, by Nails
 - _Under Tangled Silence_, by DjRUM
 - _Stressmanagement_, by Skee Mask